cpiber/NebulaEnhance/README.md

 - Share: Queue is shareable -- Bookmark and Share your list!
 - YouTube Link: This extension can try to find the corresponding YouTube video (enable in settings)
 - Watch on Nebula: On any YouTube video page tries to find the corresponding Nebula video (enable in settings)
+  - Optionally automatically open it in a new tab
+- Hide creators: Enables you to hide videos by certain creators
+- RSS: Add feed button to creator page via [external tool](https://leonick.se/projects/nebula-feed) (enable in settings)
+- Style visited links to mark watched videos
 - ~~Theatre Mode: Make the player fit the page better~~ Now natively supported

 **Player**